TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 48/Jeremiah 48.22.md

 ---

-and upon Dibon, and upon Nebo, and upon Beth-diblathaim,
+and on Dibon, and on Nebo, and on Beth Diblathaim,